Select Page

 3. Life at the Berlin Wall

-The Berlin Wall was not just a physical barrier; it was a symbol of oppression and fear.
+The Berlin Wall was not only pieces of concrete and barbed wires; it was an embodiment of oppression and fear.

 4. The Fall of the Berlin Wall

-The Berlin Wall stood for 28 years, symbolizing the division of the world.
-However, it eventually crumbled due to various internal and external factors.
+The Berlin Wall was erected for 28 years conveying the concept of bipolar world.
+However it disintegrated because of internal and external forces.

 4.1 Internal Pressure